dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

 The client mentioned having datasets for the prototype, but it turned out that the time series of relationships for the network and other charts' datasets didn't exist.
 Although creating mock data might seem quick, it still requires my time and effort.
 He provided only a list of events and an array of entities and relationships, but not the full time series dataset needed for the graph.
 I had to manually construct the dataset so that hovering over a specific timestamp would reveal the corresponding snapshot of the graph.
 Ulimately, there were also various adjustments needed to finalize the prototype for client approval.
 These were addressed throughout the third week.

 Instead of receiving a detailed Scope of Work document and Figma design, the client's vision for the prototype was conveyed during a face-to-face meeting.
 I realized later that I missed some of his verbal instructions, with amounted to a sizeable list of new to-dos.
-This includes interactively updating the table content next to the scatter plot when a datapoint is hovered, dim entry effect of ndoes, the 'Expand' and 'Reset' feature of the network viz.
+This includes interactively updating the table content next to the scatter plot when a datapoint is hovered, dim entry effect of nodes, the 'Expand' and 'Reset' feature of the network viz.

 Fortunately, adding these features wasn't too difficult with my network and chart rendering functions.
 However, together, these overlooked features significantly impacted my initial cost evaluation.